QubesOS/qubes-doc/developer/general/gsoc.rst

 **Project**: System health monitor

 **Brief explanation**: A tool that informs the user about common system and configuration issues.
 Some of this is already available, but scattered across different places.
-See related issues: `6663 <https://github.com/QubesOS/qubes-issues/issues/6663>`__, `2134 <https://github.com/QubesOS/qubes-issues/issues/2134>`__
+See related issues: `6663 <https://github.com/QubesOS/qubes-issues/issues/6663>`__, `2134 <https://github.com/QubesOS/qubes-issues/issues/2134>`__ (see issues linked to it).

 **Expected results**: